Rivière-Blanche District

-Rivière-Blanche District (District 17) is a municipal district in Gatineau, Quebec.
+Rivière-Blanche District (District 17) is a municipal electoral division in Gatineau, Quebec.
 It is represented by Jean Lessard on Gatineau City Council.
 The district is named after the Blanche River, which flows through it.

 The district is centred on the historic Templeton Village in the east end of the city.
 The District also includes the neighbourhoods of Sainte-Rose, La Soblimière and much of Templeton-Est, including all of rural Templeton-Est north of Quebec Route 148 and east of the Blanche River.